TUW-GEO/Equi7Grid/README.md

 ## Usage examples

-The `Equi7Grid` package allows you to interact with different projections, query information from the Equi7Grid geometries, and access the tiling system.
+The `Equi7Grid` package provides python tools to interact with different projections, query information from the Equi7Grid geometries, and access the tiling system.

 ### Example 1: Retrieving Equi7 tiles covering a region of interest